A Blend of Whisky and Walking on the Speyside Way

 The Speyside Way runs from the Moray Coast to Aviemore in the Cairngorm Mountains, through a variety of rich scenery.
 The route navigates hills, farmland, mixed woodland and riverside paths following the coursing River Spey - the fastest flowing river in Scotland.

 The Spey is Scotland’s second longest river, renowned by anglers for the quality of its salmon and trout fishing.
 The river between coast and foothills of the Cairngorm National Park is a treasured Special Area of Conservation.
-Where the river Spey meets the Moray Firth is a feeding point for Dolphins around Spey Bay (near Fochabers), and it's along the river Spey that the fresh supply of salmon also supports the native sea eagles and ospreys of the inland mountains and lochs.
+Where the river Spey meets the Moray Firth is a feeding point for Dolphins around Spey Bay (near Fochabers), and it's along the river Spey that the fresh supply of salmon also supports the sea eagles and ospreys of the inland mountains and lochs.

 The Speyside Whisky Trail